• 1.403.678.4164 — 1.866.678.4164

 What to Bring

 We ask that you bring appropriate clothing for the location and time of year.
-Remember that, rain or shine, much of our time is spent outside ding scenarios.
+Remember that rain or shine, much of our time is spent outside doing scenarios.
 You will also need a sleeping pad/mat (for simulations), pens, and a notebook.

 • Lunch unless you want to head into town for the break